aminPak/DrugReview/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to fork, open an issue, or submit a pull request. 🚀

 ---

+## 🙏 Thanks & Credits

+### My colleagues on this project

+A big thank you to my the following platforms and technologies that helped in developing this project:

+- **OpenAI API & ChatGPT** for Design System and ideas.
+- **Cursor** AI Code Editor to help complete, debug and review codebase.

+---